quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Latency Spin Bit {#spin-bit}

-The latency spin bit, defined for 1-RTT packets ({{packet-1-rtt}}), enables passive latency monitoring from observation points on the network path throughout the duration of a connection.
+The latency spin bit, which is defined for 1-RTT packets ({{packet-1rtt}}), enables passive latency monitoring from observation points on the network path throughout the duration of a connection.
 The server reflects the spin value received, while the client 'spins' it after one RTT.
 On-path observers can measure the time between two spin bit toggle events to estimate the end-to-end